DSP-Crowd/software/README.md

 ## Initial setup ##

-The following steps must be done only once
+The following steps must be done only once.

+Note: This readme will be updated in the near future.

 ### Power up the system ###
 1. Connect an USB Micro B cable to the connector board.
 We recommend the official Raspberry Pi power supply as source